jonathanfrancisco/jonathanfrancisco/README.md

 - 🔭 I’m currently working on a **Banking Application at my work.**

-- 🌱 I’m currently learning **Spring Framework, Advanced Java - Learning these in depth.**
+- 🌱 I’m currently learning **Spring Framework, Advanced Java - Learning more about these since it's used in my project.**

 - 👯 I’m looking to collaborate on **I’d be glad to lend a hand to help/work on any community service projects**